Who are we?

 Where can you hear our music?

 In August 2020, Mezumenet released its fifth studio album, Imperium!
-It is available on all streaming platforms, and physical copies will be available soon!
+It is available on all streaming platforms.

 We also have a YouTube channel with videos from almost all of our concerts and competitions.